 The transformation of sources of borrowing is both shaped by and constitutive of deeper social transformations, including regarding the use and building of trust.
 Historically, access to credit, for the landless and small landowners, was mainly based on their labour power, used as collateral and legitimized by caste hierarchies and the possible use of violence.
 Non-agricultural employment and migration have opened up new opportunities.
 In the village itself, new providers are present.
 In addition to microcredit organisations, many WKPs actually act as informal intermediaries for urban financial lenders.
 Another form of caste segmentation is worth noting, a legacy of a persistent Hindu theology of debt (Kāne 2012).
 As the villagers often say, “you don’t borrow from anyone lower than you”.
 Interestingly, however, the Dalits are borrowing more and more from other Dalits (Figure 5 and 6) (and this caste retreat is also observed in other castes).
 In 2010, and among loans for which the caste of the lender is known (most informal loans), 54% of Dalit borrowers borrowed from other Dalits and 26% borrowed from middle caste.
 In 2016-17, these shares are 70% and 21% respectively.

-Figures 5 and 6 around here